 Pursuant to K.R.S. § 278.310 and 807 K.A.R.
-5:001, Section 4(11), Sierra Club respectfully moves for full intervention in the above-captioned proceeding filed by Kentucky Utilities Company (collectively, "KU" or "the Company").
-Sierra Club is concurrently petitioning for intervention in the rate case filed by KU's sibling utility, Louisville Gas and Electric Company ("LG&E"), in Case No. 2025-00114.
-In their rate cases, KU and LG&E (together "the Companies") are seeking approval for an adjustment of their base rates using a forecasted test year and included other related accounting requests and tariff changes, including a new "extremely high load factor" ("ELHF") rate that would apply to data centers and other customers with large electricity demands (more than 100 MVA) and expected average load factors above 85 percent.1 KU's application requests Commission approval of rates to reflect a revenue increase of \$226.1 million (11.5%), LG&E's application requests Commission approval of rates to reflect a revenue increase of \$104.9 million (8.3%) for its electric operations and
+5:001, Section 4(11), Sierra Club respectfully moves for full intervention in the above-captioned proceeding filed by Louisville Gas and Electric Company ("LGE" or "the Company").
+Sierra Club is concurrently petitioning for intervention in the rate case filed by LGE's sibling utility, Kentucky Utilities ("KU"), in Case No. 2025-00113.
+In their rate cases, KU and LG&E (together "the Companies") are seeking approval for an adjustment of their base rates using a forecasted test year and included other related accounting requests and tariff changes, including a new "extremely high load factor" ("ELHF") rate that would apply to data centers and other customers with large electricity demands (more than 100 MVA) and expected average load factors above 85 percent.1 KU's application requests Commission approval of rates to reflect a revenue increase of \$226.1 million (11.5%), LG&E's application requests Commission approval of rates to reflect a revenue increase of \$104.9 million (8.3%) for its electric operations and \$59.5 million (14.0%) for its gas operations, and these proposed increases reflect a requested return on equity of 10.95%.2 The application proposed the rates become effective on July 1, 2025, and by subsequent Order of the Commission will not become effective until December 31, 2025.3 LGE's application in this matter states that the average monthly residential electric bill increase sought here would raise those rates by 10.1 percent, or approximately \$11.04, for a customer using 866 kWH of electricity per month, which is the average monthly consumption of an LGE residential customer.4 Sierra Club seeks full intervention to help ensure that the proposed rates are approved only if it they are appropriately structured and scaled to protect Sierra Club's members' interests in low-cost service in the Company's service territory.

-1 Electronic Application of Kentucky Utilities Company for an Adjustment of Its Electric Rates and Approval of Certain Regulatory and Accounting Treatments, Case No. 2025-00113, Testimony of Michael Hornung at 4 (May 30, 2025).
+1 Electronic Application of Louisville Gas and Electric Company for an Adjustment of Its Electric and Gas Rates and Approval of Certain Regulatory and Accounting Treatments, Case No. 2025-00114, Testimony of Michael Hornung at 4 (May 30, 2025).